Why Runners Should Incorporate Weightlifting into their Training

 5. Romanian Split Squats

 Romanian split squats are a unilateral exercise that targets the quadriceps, hamstrings, and glutes.
 They help to improve balance, stability, and muscle imbalances, which are essential for injury prevention.
 To perform a Romanian split squat, stand with one foot in front of the other, with your back foot elevated on a bench or step.
 Lower your body by bending your front knee, keeping your chest up and back straight.
 Push through your front heel to return to the starting position and repeat on the other side.
 For added resistance, hold dumbbells or use a barbell.
-I can guide how you might perform a Romanian Split Squat based on the components of the two exercises:

 By incorporating these runner strength exercises into your training routine, you can build a strong foundation for improved running performance and injury prevention.
 Remember to start with lighter weights and gradually progress as your strength increases, ensuring proper form and technique throughout each exercise.